 The following is a guest post by Jonathan Littman and Susanna Camp.
 They are the authors of The Entrepreneur’s Faces: How Makers, Visionaries, and Outsiders Succeed.
-This blog post was originally published on Value Walk and is republished with permission.
+This blog post about startup growth was originally published on Value Walk and is republished with permission.

 Growth is the essence of a startup.
-Jumping on a hot idea.
+Jumping on a hot idea of startup growth.
 Prototyping, and finding and selling to target customers.
 But did you know that startups grow through stages?

 Stage One: Awakening